armanislams/tcbr-booking-sheets-bot/README.md

 A robust, production-grade Node.js service that monitors a Google Sheet on a schedule, detects new or modified rows, triggers detailed HTML alerts on Telegram, and hosts a beautiful real-time Web Dashboard.

-Designed for reliability and cloud persistence, the bot automatically handles network disconnects, tracks downtime recovery, splits long messages, and supports dual storage modes (Local JSON files or MongoDB).
+Designed for reliability, speed, and cloud persistence, the bot automatically handles network disconnects, tracks downtime recovery, splits long messages, supports dual storage modes (Local JSON files or MongoDB), and is fully optimized for containerized environments.

 ---